FIVE MOST SURPRISING FINDS

 The Double Bind of Coming Home

-If the war was difficult, the homecoming was devastating.
-Black Vietnam veterans returned to an America that was hostile to veterans in general and to Black people in particular.
+If the war was hard, the homecoming was devastating.
+Black Vietnam veterans returned to an America hostile to veterans in general and to Black people in particular.
 The antiwar movement — largely white, largely middle-class — spat on them.
-The communities they came from were declining.
+Their home communities were declining.
 Deindustrialization had gutted the job base.
 The crack epidemic was spreading.
-The Black middle class was fleeing to the suburbs.
-The Veterans Administration was underfunded and, in many documented cases, discriminatory in delivering services (Katznelson, When Affirmative Action Was White, W.W.
+The Black middle class was leaving for the suburbs.
+The Veterans Administration was underfunded and, in many documented cases, discriminatory (Katznelson, When Affirmative Action Was White, W.W.
 Norton, 2005).

 And yet something remarkable happened.
 Something that the victimhood narrative cannot explain and would prefer to ignore.